FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/extended_server_control/_index.md

 ## Server Control: Folder Monitor

-Folder Monitor is available only on <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server and is dependent on the value of the `FolderMonitor.enable` Server configuration option.
+Folder Monitor is available only on {{< SecureTransport/componentshortname  >}} Server and is dependent on the value of the `FolderMonitor.enable` Server configuration option.
 Its dedicated pane allows you to see its *Status* and to *Start* the FM (when not running) or *Stop* the FM (when running).

 <span id="Server7"></span>

 ## Server Control: Scheduler

-Scheduler is available only on <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server and is dependent on the value of the `Scheduler.enable` Server configuration option.
+Scheduler is available only on {{< SecureTransport/componentshortname  >}} Server and is dependent on the value of the `Scheduler.enable` Server configuration option.
 Its dedicated pane allows you to see its *Status* and to *Start* theScheduler (when not running) or *Stop* the Scheduler (when running).

 > **Note:**